On the origin of V-shaped polarisation spectra in molecular clouds: Conclusions

-For this reason, we extend this semi-analytical one-phase model to a two-phase model, where we assume that in the second phase the dust grains are warmer and the density is reduced, motivated by either molecular clouds illuminated by nearby massive stars or HII regions embedded inside them.
+For this reason, we extend our model to a two-phase model, where we assume that in the second phase the dust grains are warmer and the density is reduced.
+This is motivated by either molecular clouds illuminated by nearby massive stars or HII regions embedded inside them.
 In the following we summarise our main results: \begin{itemize} \item A two-phase medium, i.e. regions with different dust temperatures and densities along the line of sight, is required to produce a well-pronounced V-shape in the polarisation spectrum.
 This is in agreement with previous results.
-However, our model does not require a coupling between the alignment efficiency to the temperature of the phase. \item The V-shape in the polarisation spectrum is more pronounced when the density and temperature contrast between the cold, dense phase and the warm, dilute phase is larger. \item If carbon grains are destroyed in the second (warm and dilute) phase by UV radiation from nearby massive stars, the characteristic of the V-shape is significantly enhanced, i.e. the polarisation spectrum shows a pronounced minimum around a few 100~$\mu$m. \item Comparing our results with available observations showing a V-shaped polarisation spectrum implies that carbonaceous grains might indeed get destroyed in regions illuminated by a strong radiation field. \item Reducing the alignment efficiency of silicate grains in the cold, dense phase results in an even more pronounced V-shape.
-However, the effect of the alignment efficiency is smaller than that of carbon grain destruction in the warm phase.
-Contrary to previous works, we find that a reduced alignment efficiency in the cold phase is not required to obtain a V-shaped polarisation spectrum nor to match the available observations. \end{itemize}
+However, contrary to these previous works, our model does not require any coupling between the alignment efficiency and the temperature of the phase. \item The V-shape in the polarisation spectrum is more pronounced when the density and temperature contrast between the cold, dense phase and the warm, dilute phase is larger. \item If carbon grains are destroyed in the second (warm and dilute) phase by UV radiation from nearby massive stars, the characteristic of the V-shape is significantly enhanced, i.e. the polarisation spectrum shows a pronounced minimum around a few 100~$\mu$m. \item Comparing our results with available observations showing a V-shaped polarisation spectrum implies that carbonaceous grains might indeed get destroyed in regions illuminated by a strong radiation field. \item A change in the dust spectral index of silicate grains affects the steepness of the polarisation spectrum at long wavelengths. \end{itemize}

-Finally, we present a first polarisation spectrum from a self-consistent 3D molecular cloud simulation, which matches well with our simple semi-analytic result.
+Finally, we present a first polarisation spectrum from a self-consistent 3D molecular cloud simulation, which shows indications of a minimum in the polarisation spectrum around 350~$\mu$m.
 This shows the potential to further study polarisation spectra with state-of-the art 3D, MHD simulations.
-As a next step, we intend to include the emission of PAHs, which so far only have been accounted for in a simplified manner by using a lower dust-size limit of 5~nm.
+As a next step, we intend to include a more sophisticated treatment of the star formation process, the suggested carbon grain destruction and the emission of PAHs in the 3D, MHD model, which so far only have been accounted for in a simplified manner by using a lower dust-size limit of 5~nm.
 Furthermore, it might be of interest to repeat the current analysis with the new ``Astrodust'' model by \citet{Draine21}.